 In general, it is best practice to over-specify a laser diode by at least 20% more power than required.
 This will allow capacity for unanticipated power spikes and also ensures maximum diode lifetime.

 4. Pin Configuration

 Most devices are generally available in a number of pin configurations connecting the laser diode and photodiode anode/cathode to the case of the device.

 The choice of pin type is important to determine the housing polarity when mounting the device; and whether any electrical insulation is required.

 5. Divergence Angles

-With over 20 years’ experience in distributing and working with laser diodes, ProPhotonix work closely with the R&D departments and engineers at all the major laser diode manufacturers – giving us access to the latest in laser diode technology.
-If you would like to search for a diode yourself try our laser diode selector which provides further information and datasheets for all of our manufacturer’s parts.
-Alternatively, for support in selecting the best laser diode for your application, contact us.
+With over 20 years’ experience in distributing and working with laser diodes, ProPhotonix works closely with the R&D departments and engineers at all the major laser diode manufacturers – giving us access to the latest in laser diode technology and the technical capability to support you in your laser diode specification process.

 If you have a question, or would like any further information, please Contact Us today.